harmonicinc-video/AkamaiOPEN-edgegrid-node/examples/README.md

 1. Append the path to your `.edgerc`.
 The default is set to the home directory.
 2. Provide the section heading for the set of credentials you'd like to use.
 The default is `default`.
 3. For update and delete operations, replace the dummy `credentialId` with your valid `credentialId`.

+   > **Important:** Don't use the credentials you're actively using when running the update (inactivation) and delete operations.
+Otherwise, you'll block your access to the Akamai APIs.

 4. Open a Terminal or shell instance and run the .js file.

     ```shell